 In the context of the first application of IFRS 16 the Company proceeded to the impact assessment of the new standard.
 Due to lack of quality and quantity importance and following careful cost-benefit analysis, the Company concluded that current leasing contracts of property, means of transport and of other business and professional equipment are not included to the acknowledgement of rights of use and obligations arising from financing leases as per IFRS 16.
-Therefore, for all leases, which the Company enters into as lessee, the Company will recognize lease payments in the statement of profit and loss and of comprehensive income, using the fixed method, over the term of the lease.
+Therefore, for all leases, which the Company enters into as lessee, the Company will recognize lease payments in profit or loss and total income, using the fixed method, over the term of the lease.